 Whether you’re collaborating with colleagues or leading a committee at your local association, here’s how to honor everyone’s busy schedule, ensure that your goals are met, and maintain your office credibility.

-To stimulate your team, achieve your goals and maintain your credibility, the first rule of a great meeting is to decide if it is truly necessary.
-So, ask yourself these questions:
+The first rule of a great meeting is to decide if it is truly necessary.
+Ask yourself these questions: